19hours/sg-statutes/Acts/Income Tax Act.md

 (iii) such other income derived by any person that is directly attributable to qualifying project debt securities issued on or after a prescribed date, as may be prescribed by regulations;

-(ba) subject to subsection (2F) and such conditions as may be prescribed by regulations, the prepayment fee, redemption premium and break cost from any qualifying debt securities issued during the period from 15th February 2007 to 31st December 2013 that is derived by any person —
+(ba) subject to subsection (2F) and such conditions as may be prescribed by regulations, the prepayment fee, redemption premium and break cost from any qualifying debt securities issued during the period from 15th February 2007 to 31st December 2018 that is derived by any person —

 (i) who is not resident in Singapore and who does not have any permanent establishment in Singapore; and

 (ii) who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;

 [34/2008 wef 16/12/2008]

+[Act 19 of 2013 wef 01/01/2014]

 (bb) subject to subsection (2G) and such conditions as may be prescribed by regulations, such other income directly attributable to qualifying debt securities issued on or after a prescribed date as may be prescribed by regulations, that is derived by any person —